This section provides links to external sites that provide further information for the building industry.

 - Water quality provides information on reports, monitoring, policy, regulation, projects, partnerships, guidelines, and tools which relate to water quality

-WEERS A window efficiency/energy rating system – coordinated by the Window Association of NZ.
+WEERS A window efficiency/energy rating system – coordinated by the Window and Glass Association of NZ.

 NOTE: If a project involves restricted building work (applies to a residential building) the designers and tradespeople doing restricted building work must have the appropriate LBP license or be supervised by someone with the appropriate LBP license.
 It is the owners’ responsibility (under the Building Act 2004) to check that the people they engage to do restricted building work to hold the appropriate licenses.
 See Licensed Building Practitioners Scheme page.